 - self-motivation, discipline

 - willingness to work long/various hours

 Previous experience with heavy equipment, machinery, or vehicles would be an asset.

 For the first 3 semesters of the Heavy Equipment Technician program you take the same courses as for the Electrical Power Generation Technician diploma.
 That means when you complete the Heavy Equipment Technician program, you can enter directly into the fourth semester of the Electrical Power Generation Technician program.
 With one more semester of study, you can obtain an Ontario College Diploma, expand your skills, and your employment options.

-Derek Doyle, from Peterborough, Ontario graduated recently and has been hired to work as a Technician by Toromont CAT.
-He is one of six students in the program to be hired by Toromont, along with another 6 students hired from the Electrical Power Generation program.
+Derek Doyle, from Peterborough, Ontario graduated and was hired to work as a Technician by Toromont CAT.
+He was one of six students in the program graduating class to be hired by Toromont, along with another six students hired from the Electrical Power Generation program.